verrazzano/verrazzano-operator/README.md

 ### Running in a Kubernetes Cluster

+To deploy the Verrazzano Operator to a Kubernetes cluster:

 ```
 kubectl apply -f ./k8s/manifests/verrazzano-operator-serviceaccount.yaml
 kubectl apply -f ./k8s/manifests/verrazzano-operator-deployment.yaml
 ```

-**Note:** - if you don't intend to use the latest official Docker image, fill in your own Docker image in `verrazzano-operator-deployment.yaml` above.
+**Note** If you want to use your own Docker image, update the image in the `verrazzano-operator-deployment.yaml` file first.

 ## Demo

-First, install the Verrazzano Operator using one of the approaches above.
-Now, make it aware of 2 Managed Clusters (you can set these to be same as the cluster running the Super Domain Operator if you are short on clusters:
+Install the Verrazzano Operator using one of the alterantives above.
+Make sure there are two Managed Clusters (these can be all set to be same as the cluster running the Verrazzano Operator if desired):

 ```
-# For now, make sure that your kubeconfig files are literally called "kubeconfig"
+# Your kubeconfig files should literally be called "kubeconfig"
 export MANAGED1_KUBECONFIG=<my_kubeconfig1>
 export MANAGED2_KUBECONFIG=<my_kubeconfig2>